Dylan-Ay/App-Ecommerce-Symfony-6-Showcase/README.md

 ## The Project

 E-commerce developped with Symfony 6, with a MVC architecture with keys functionalities for an online shop.
-This repository is a showcase : it serves to present the objectives, the project's pictures.
+This repository is a showcase : it serves to present the functionalities and the project's pictures.
 Feel free to ask me if a direct access to the main repository which is currently private for security reasons.

 **The functionalities are :**